Arthur Eddington: Theory of general relativity

 During World War I, Eddington was secretary of the Royal Astronomical Society, which meant he was the first to receive a series of letters and papers from Willem de Sitter regarding Einstein's theory of general relativity.
-Eddington was fortunate in being not only one of the few astronomers with the mathematical skills to understand general relativity, but owing to his internationalist and pacifist views inspired by his Quaker religious beliefs, one of the few at the time who was still interested in pursuing a theory developed by a German physicist.
+Eddington was one of the few English astronomers with the mathematical skills to understand general relativity, and because of his internationalist and pacifist views inspired by his Quaker religious beliefs, he was one of the few who was interested in pursuing a theory developed by a German physicist.
 He quickly became the chief supporter and expositor of relativity in Britain.
-He and Astronomer Royal Frank Watson Dyson organized two expeditions to observe a solar eclipse in 1919 to make the first empirical test of Einstein's theory: the measurement of the deflection of light by the Sun's gravitational field.
-In fact, Dyson's argument for the indispensability of Eddington's expertise in this test was what prevented Eddington from eventually having to enter military service.
+He and Astronomer Royal Sir Frank Dyson organized two expeditions to observe a solar eclipse in 1919 to make the first empirical test of Einstein's theory: the measurement of the deflection of starlight by the Sun's gravitational field.
+In fact, Dyson's argument for the indispensability of Eddington's expertise in this test was what kept Eddington being conscripted.

 When conscription was introduced in Britain on 2 March 1916, Eddington intended to apply for an exemption as a conscientious objector.
 Cambridge University authorities instead requested and were granted an exemption on the ground of Eddington's work being of national interest.
 In 1918, this was appealed against by the Ministry of National Service.
 Before the appeal tribunal in June, Eddington claimed conscientious objector status, which was not recognized and would have ended his exemption in August 1918.
-A further two hearings took place in June and July, respectively.
+Two additional hearings took place in June and July.
 Eddington's personal statement at the June hearing about his objection to war based on religious grounds is on record.
-The Astronomer Royal, Sir Frank Dyson, supported Eddington at the July hearing with a written statement, emphasising Eddington's essential role in the solar eclipse expedition to Príncipe in May 1919.
+Dyson supported Eddington at the July hearing with a written statement, emphasising Eddington's essential role in the solar eclipse expedition to Príncipe in May 1919.
 Eddington made clear his willingness to serve in the Friends' Ambulance Unit, under the jurisdiction of the British Red Cross, or as a harvest labourer.
-However, the tribunal's decision to grant a further twelve months' exemption from military service was on condition of Eddington continuing his astronomy work, in particular in preparation for the Príncipe expedition.
+However, the tribunal's decision to grant a 12 month exemption from military service was on condition of Eddington continuing his astronomy work, in particular in preparation for the Príncipe expedition.
 The war ended before the end of his exemption.